keanehauck/keanehauck.github.io/collections/_previousresearch/investigations-into-3-color-peg-solitaire.md

 On the first 5 board layouts, moves are made by jumping pegs either horizontally or vertically.
 The 6th board, however, allows jumps in 6 different directions: one for each side of the hexagons.
 The solvability of these boards is well-established; however, less work has been done on different variations of the game.
 Our research focused specifically on peg solitaire in 3 colors on a triangle graph.

 Analysis on traditional peg solitaire on triangle boards (board 6) can be found in the work of George Bell, who published a paper in 2008 titled “Solving Triangular Peg Solitaire.”
-My advisor and I extend this work to a variation on the traditional rules where the concept of “colors” is introduced to the graph.
+I extend this work to a variation on the traditional rules where the concept of “colors” is introduced to the graph.
 The normal game of peg solitaire can be conceptualized as having two colors: one for an empty hole and one for a peg.
 We added a third color to the game, representing a different color of peg.
 Under this new ruleset, if a peg is jumped over a peg of the same color, the peg that was jumped over switches to be the other color.
 If a peg is jumped over a peg of a differing color, the jumped peg is removed as normal:

 ![3-Color Rules](/images/research/peg-solitaire/3color.png "Davis et al., 2020")

 Adding this ruleset drastically changes what we know about the solvability of different types of graphs.
 Until recently, this section was titled "Investigations into 3-color Peg Solitaire," but recently we expanded our focus to all numbers of colors through a generalization of the ruleset.

-Under the guidance of my advisor, Dr. Lauren Grimley, I have done work to prove the solvability of all triangle boards for all colors, and have inductively proven the number of starting positions on triangle boards up to symmetry.
+Under the guidance of Dr. Lauren Grimley, I have done work to prove the solvability of all triangle boards for all colors, and have inductively proven the number of starting positions on triangle boards up to symmetry.

-Our work is currently quite volatile, as new solution strategies are uncovered quite frequently.
-For the most current information available, feel free to email me.
+Be on the lookout for a publication explaining these results!